Sygil-Dev/whoosh-reloaded/docs/source/stemming.rst

 want the user to be able to search for ``cafe`` and find documents containing ``café``.

-The default analyzer for the :class:`whoosh-reloaded.fields.TEXT` field does not do stemming or accent folding.
+The default analyzer for the :class:` whoosh_reloaded.fields.TEXT` field does not do stemming or accent folding.